FFTAI/Wiki-GRx-Deploy/README.md

 For the first time running the demo code, you should calibrate the robot to get the absolute encoder value.

-Right now, the `demo_calibration.py` still have some bugs, please manually copy the absolute encoder value to the `sensor_offset.json` file.
+Right now, the `demo_calibration.py` still have some bugs, please manually copy the absolute encoder value of each joint from the `bin` folder running our onboard software to the `sensor_offset.json` file.

 Sorry for the inconvenience. 😢